My Flickr: architecture, ephemera, rural decay, psychogeography, curiosities and countryside.

-For those who prefer exploration of the subterranean variety: excellent photography and tales of secret tunnels, labyrinthine drains and urban deadspace.
+For those who prefer exploration of the subterranean variety: excellent photography and tales of secret tunnels, labyrinthine drains and other urban deadspace.

 A photography-based website mainly concerned with former lunatic asylums, highly selective but all the better for it.

 One of the oldest and most popular 'UrbEx' sites: brilliant and well-researched with entertaining narratives and photography, but a little bewildering to navigate at times.
-Probably the ultimate authority on the late, legendary Cane Hill Hospital in Coulsdon, Surrey.
+Probably the ultimate authority on the legendary Cane Hill Hospital in Coulsdon, Surrey.